-If you are a regular reader of The Flexitarian, then you will know that Comté is one of my favorite cheeses.
-To this day, Comté cheese is crafted using traditional artisanal methods and high quality milk sourced from specific grass-fed cow breeds to which it owes its DPO (Protected Designation of Origin).
+Looking for some festive wine pairing ideas for your cheeseboard.
+If you are a regular reader of The Flexitarian, then you will know that Comté is one of my favourite cheeses.
+To this day, Comté cheese is crafted using traditional artisanal methods and high-quality milk sourced from specific grass-fed cow breeds to which it owes its DPO (Protected Designation of Origin).

 Comté is made in around 170 small village cheese dairies known as fruitières often situated in the hearts of the villages.
 Everyday each fruitière receives milk from dedicated dairy farms situated within an eight mile radius to guarantee its absolute freshness.

-Last month I was invited to an evening of Jura wines and Comté cheese pairing: “The Wonderful World of Jura”.
+Last month I was invited to an evening of festive wine pairing with Jura wines and Comté cheese: “The Wonderful World of Jura”.
 To be honest, I always find wine tasting a bit daunting.
 I am not sure why; probably I feel that being French carries the heavy responsibility of being expected to know your wines.
 And while I enjoy wine, I am certainly no expert.
 Luckily, we were told there were no right and wrong answers.

 We were greeted by six different types of Comté cheese (ranging from 4 to 30 months) as well as five different Jura wines and set out to mark what we liked best.

 (90% Chardonnay, 10% Pinot Noir, Abv 12% RRP £14)

 (Côtes du Jura AOC, 100% Trousseau RRP £22)